p4535992/foundryvtt-arms-reach/README.md

 You can still enable/disable every single feature from module settings.

-## Known issue
+## Known issue/Limitation

-- If 'Show Doors Icons Feature' not working like exepcting
+- If 'Show Doors Icons Feature' is enabled it's not working like expecting
+- Only Grid Square Maps are supported so Gridless and Hex map not work with the same logic (you can make it work by manipulating the module settings in some way) i will try in the future for 0.8.X to integrated this library [lib-find-the-path](https://github.com/dwonderley/lib-find-the-path/) for manage every type of map

 ## Installation